GameDeveloperEpsilon/Project-M1/README.md

 # Project-M1

-This project is meant to help me improve my understanding of Go.
+This project is meant to help me improve my understanding of Go and GitHub.